thomasorb/orcs/README.md

 **Warning:** ORCS is always in fast development.
 You might see bugs or strange behaviours !
 You might also want desperatly to have new features.
-In all cases please send an email: thomas.martin.1@ulaval.ca
+In all cases please send an email: thomas dot martin dot 1 at ulaval dot ca

 ## Documentation

 You can find the up-to-date documentation here: